 Optional: Exercise of the buyback right

 If the employee/consultant leaves the company, any unvested shares will be subject to the company’s right to buyback.
-(Note that the vested shares are not subject to buyback but may be subject to the call option.
-See Step 4 below.)

-The company may exercise its buyback right for three months from the date the employee/consultant leaves the company.
-The buyback right is deemed to be automatically exercised by the company upon the expiry of the three-month period.
-This is unless the company notifies the employee/consultant that it does not intend to exercise the buyback right.
+The company may exercise its buyback right for three months after the employee/consultant leaves.
+The buyback right is deemed to be automatically exercised by the company upon the expiry of the three months.

-If and when the company exercises the buyback right, the company needs to pay the buyback price for the shares (which is the same price that the employee/consultant paid for the shares in the first place) to the employee/consultant.
-Following this, the company secretary takes the necessary steps to make the transfer effective.
+If and when the company exercises the buyback right, the company needs to pay the buyback price for the shares (the same price that the employee/consultant paid for the shares in the first place) to the employee/consultant.

 Optional: Exercise of the call option